Business Insider is hiring a senior product manager

 - Experience working in Agile environments with common tool-sets (JIRA, etc.)

-- A “user-first” mentality to advocate for the best possible site and mobile experiences that drive consumption and revenue
+- A “user-first” mentality to advocate for the best possible site and mobile experience

 Business Insider Emails & Alerts